jpdacostaza/OrangePi5Plus/Expand SSD to Capacity.md

 ## 1. Determine the Device and Partition:

 First, you need to identify the device and partition you want to resize.
-Use the lsblk or fdisk -l commands to list your block devices and their partitions.
+<br>Use the lsblk or fdisk -l commands to list your block devices and their partitions.
 Example lsblk output:
 <br>NAME   MAJ:MIN RM   SIZE RO TYPE MOUNTPOINT
 <br>sda      8:0    0   20G  0 disk